 Black holes are among the most mysterious objects in the universe.
 Thanks to the painstaking efforts of scientists who have dedicated their lives to studying black holes, we now know a lot about these infinitely dense abysses.
-Chances are you won’t come across anything weirder than a black hole, and I’ve collected ten facts to prove it.
+Chances are you won’t come across anything weirder than a black hole, and here are some mind-blowing facts to prove it.

 Black holes are classed into three types based on their mass, as follows:

 - Stellar black holes.
 When a large star runs out of fuel it may collapse into a black hole.
 All black holes start out small then grow in size as they consume matter from around the galaxy.

 - Supermassive black holes.
 Ranging from hundreds of thousands to billions of solar masses, supermassive black holes can form in a number of ways.
 For one, a small black hole can be fortunate enough to come across a large gas cloud.
 Hundreds of thousands of tiny black holes may also merge to form one mammoth hole.
 Finally, a stellar cluster, which is a group of many stars, can all collapse together to form a supermassive black hole.

 - Intermediate black holes.
 It’s only recently that astrophysicists from NASA found that there are black holes with masses in between stellar and supermassive varieties.
 These mid-mass black holes were first discovered in 2014 and contain the mass of a few hundred to a few hundred thousand suns.